dirien/pulumi-production-ready-kubernetes/01-app-setup.md

 ## Stretch Goals

+- Can you change the `FROM` image a `cgr.dev/chainguard/node:latest` image, for enhanced security and smaller image size?
+    * Run `docker scout <imageName output from pulumi>/myapp:latest` before the change
+    * Hint: You need to change `ENTRYPOINT [ "node", "app.js" ]` to `ENTRYPOINT [ "/usr/bin/node", "/app/app.js" ]`
+    * Run `docker scout <imageName output from pulumi>/myapp:latest` after the change and compare the results
 - Can you add `json` support to the application?
 - Can you add a `health` endpoint to the application?
-- Can you change the `FROM` image a `chainguard` image, for enhanced security and smaller image size?

 ## Learn More